sanchezjuanc/BTC-bitcoin-historical-price-daily-from-2014-11-28/README.md

 # BTC-bitcoin-historical-price-daily-from-2014-11-28
 HISTORICAL BTC PRICE DATA INCLUDES VOLUME

+MYSQL SERVER (WITH CREATE TABLE AND INSERT SQL)

 Unix Timestamp - This is the unix timestamp or also known as "Epoch Time".
 Use this to convert to your local timezone Date - This timestamp is UTC Timezone
 Symbol - The symbol for which the timeseries data refers